Policy: Emergency Management

-The residence life staff member should notify the director of housing, dean of students, and other necessary personnel as quickly as possible in any case of personal injury or transport to a hospital.
+The residence life staff member should notify the director of housing, vice president for student affairs, dean of students, and other necessary personnel as quickly as possible in any case of personal injury or transport to a hospital.
 The president should also be notified immediately of any situation that involves police or fire responses to the campus.
 In cases of emergency medical responses, the president must also be notified immediately in a case of serious injury or life-threatening medical condition.
 The president will call the vice presidents as circumstances warrant.

 The Director of Facilities Services and appropriate Facilities Personnel should be called to the scene in any case that involves damage to a building or major failure of a building system in a way that presents the potential for harm to the residents.
 The residence director on the scene has the discretion to make this judgment call.